DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **The Foundation of Reliability:** From a UX perspective, using a validator is the first step toward building a reliable and trustworthy product.
 A page that contains validation errors can render unpredictably in different browsers, leading to a broken or inconsistent user experience.
 A validator helps you build a solid technical foundation, which is essential for delivering a high-quality product that meets user expectations.

 ---

+#### VALIDATOR ASSIGNMENT

+### Course Step Number: 452

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry concludes the validator assignment, reinforcing the importance of standards compliance and structured coding practices.
+The student successfully used the W3C validator to identify and correct errors in their code, including improper list structure and duplicate IDs.

+**Key Learning:** The student noted that the video assignment's code lacked consistency and contained validation errors, highlighting the real-world value of a style guide.
+Fixing the errors resulted in a more predictable and visually consistent rendering of the page, demonstrating that validated code is the foundation of a reliable user experience.

+---